 Various tax code changes would facilitate capital formation for Subchapter S banks.
 The limit on Subchapter S shareholders should be increased from 100 to 200; Subchapter S corporations should be allowed to issue preferred shares; and Subchapter S shares, both common and preferred, should be permitted to be held in individual retirement accounts (IRAs).

-The present exemption that small publicly held corporations have from the internal control attestation requirements of Section 404(b) of the Sarbanes-Oxley Act should be increased from $75 million in market capitalization to $350 million for community banks.
-Because community bank internal control systems are monitored continually by bank examiners, they should not have to sustain the unnecessary annual expense of paying an outside audit firm for attestation work.
-In addition, the asset thresholds for requiring both an annual audit of an insured depository institution by an independent public accountant and for an internal control report under the Federal Deposit Insurance Corporation Improvement Act (FDICIA) should be raised to reflect industry consolidation and the overall increase in size of community banks.
-The asset threshold for requiring an annual audit should be raised from $500 million to $1 billion, and the asset threshold for an internal control report should be raised from $1 billion to $10 billion.
+In addition, the asset thresholds for requiring both an independent annual audit of an insured depository institution and an internal control report under the Federal Deposit Insurance Corporation Improvement Act (FDICIA) should be raised to reflect industry consolidation and the overall increase in size of community banks.
+The asset threshold for requiring an annual audit should be raised from $500 million to $1 billion, and the asset threshold for an internal control report should be raised from $1 billion to $5 billion.

 Community banks often rely on the safe harbor of SEC’s Regulation D when raising capital.
-However, SEC Regulation D should be revised so that the definition of an “accredited investor” includes individuals with a net worth of $1 million or more, including their primary residence.
+However, SEC Regulation D should be revised so that the definition of an “accredited investor” includes individuals with a net worth of $1 million or more including the value of their primary residence.
 The current definition requires individuals to exclude their primary residence when computing their net worth.
-The number of non-accredited investors allowed to purchase stock pursuant to a Rule 506 private offering should also be increased.